codeinabox/cv/cv.md

 #### Senior PHP developer and deployment engineer @ Space 66 Ltd, London
 _August 2013 – October 2013_

-Developed RESTful endpoint for a single page JavasScript game, implemented a Vagrant based reproducible development environment and managed provisioning and deployments using Ansible.
+Developed RESTful endpoint for a single page JavaScript game, implemented a Vagrant based reproducible development environment and managed provisioning and deployments using Ansible.
 Extensive load tests were conducted using Loader.io, and static assets were deployed over CND using CloudFront.

 Stack: Silex, Grunt, Varnish, Ansible, CloudFront, EC2, Vagrant

-#### Senior PHP and Javascript developer @ Picture Ltd, London
+#### Senior PHP and JavaScript developer @ Picture Ltd, London
 _April 2013 – August 2013_

 Undertook the responsive rebuild of [BBC Academy](http://www.bbc.co.uk/academy) a BBC Forge project with an Atom data store.
 Also involved in the responsive makeover of the BBC events system which it it used for [BBC Glastonbury 2013](http://www.bbc.co.uk/glastonbury).

 Stack: BBC Forge PAL, Zend, Pimple, Zepto, Hammer.js

-#### Senior PHP and Javascript developer @ Telappliant, London
+#### Senior PHP and JavaScript developer @ Telappliant, London
 _December 2012 – February 2013_

 Developed bespoke application consisting of a REST server using the Zend framework 2, and JavaScript client using the MVC framework Agility.js, Flatiron Director for routing, Twitter Bootstrap components and styling, RequireJs and Jasmine for BDD and unit tests.